-The Balranald Ex-Servicemen’s Memorial Club is a Not-for-Profit organization set up for Returned, Ex-Service, Serving & local community men and women.
+The Balranald Ex-Services Memorial Club Limited is a Not-for-Profit organization set up for Returned, Ex-Service, Serving & local community men and women.
 The Club is currently using the trading name of Balranald Club for its day to day operations, including marketing, technology suitability, etc.

 We pride ourselves on our clean facilities and friendly staff whom are always willing to lend a helping hand.

 In 1952 we were first established as a registered club and started off with a very limited number of members but we have grown to almost 1,300 members today.

 The club was opened on the 17th January, 1955 as a licensed club with Ron Blake as the Secretary Manager.
 Those original foundation committee members could not have foreseen the development that was to occur in the ensuing fifty odd years to the wonderful club it is today.
 Many extensions, alterations and improvements have been carried out by the Directors over the years since the official opening such as a modern ladies lounge opened in 1969 (now a cozy coffee lounge & seating area), a bowling green in 1973, and a club auditorium in 1975 just to name a few.

 Once considered the end of the line, Balranald now is a stopping place on the Sturt Highway, that forms the direct link between Sydney and Adelaide.
 Many travellers find the town ideal for an overnight (or longer) stay to refresh themselves at the Club with a magnificent meal, refreshing drinks and just a great place to unwind in and enjoy the many facilities on offer at the local Club.